karpathyan/ASD2VTK/README.md

 ASD2VTK is released under the GNU Affero General Public License version 3.0 (GNU AGPLv3).
 Please see the `LICENSE` file for more details.

 ## Disclaimer
 This software is provided as-is and comes with no warranty.
-The authors are not responsible for any potential damage or incorrect visualization results when using this tool.
-Users should carefully review their data and verify the correctness of the generated VTK files.

 ---